steelx/re-actor/readme.md

 │   ├── /scripts/               # js
 │   ├── /styles/                # css
 │   └── ...                     # index.html, favicon.ico, ...
-├── /config/                    # webpack/server config
+├── /config/                    # webpack config
+│   ├── dev.config.js           # development config
+│   └── prod.config.js          # production config
+├── /node_modules/              # stuff from npm
+├── /server/                    # preview server
 │   ├── cert.pem                # for https
-│   ├── dev.config.js           # development config for webpack
+│   ├── index.js                # server entry
-│   ├── key.pem                 # for https
+│   └── key.pem                 # for https
-│   └── prod.config.js          # production config for webpack
-├── /node_modules/              # stuff from npm
 ├── /source/                    # stuff to work on
 │   ├── /components/            # react components
 │   ├── /images/                # images to be required in css/html/js
+│   ├── /layouts/               # react component that will wrap the application │   ├── /routes/                # routes and views
+│       ├── index.js            # lists of routes
+│       └── ...                 # components as views
-│   ├── /layouts/               # react component that will wrap the application │   ├── /static/                # static files that won't be touched by webpack, they will be thrown to ./build │   ├── /styles/                # styles, css, scss, sass │   ├── index.html              # template for index.html, calls to css and js files will be injected there
+│   ├── /static/                # static files that won't be touched by webpack, they will be thrown to ./build │   ├── /styles/                # styles, css, scss, sass │   ├── index.html              # template for index.html, calls to css and js files will be injected there